Sivut kuvina

 Free.

-register when the customs officers regard it as fully loaded, that is, The duty will be charged on as many tons as are given in the vessel's when the hold of the vessel is fully loaded with timber, or it may be judged that it would have been fully loaded if the deck cargo also had
+register when the customs officers regard it as fully loaded, that is, when the hold of the vessel is fully loaded with timber, or it may be judged that it would have been fully loaded if the deck cargo also had

-on the real quality loaded in the vessel, whether the cargo be stored on the deck or the hold, at the same time never paying for more tons than are entered on the ship's register.
+the deck or the hold, at the same time never paying for more tons than on the real quality loaded in the vessel, whether the cargo be stored on are entered on the ship's register.
 No duty shall be charged when the

 lumber occupies less than one ton's space.

-If lumber dutiable at different rates of export duty be exported in the A. For the whole lot at the lower rate where the lumber dutiable at the higher rate consists only of boards to cover the deck cargo or spars
+A. For the whole lot at the lower rate where the lumber dutiable at the higher rate consists only of boards to cover the deck cargo or spars

 at the higher, when the former consists exclusively of pieces not exceedB.
 For the cargo below deck at the lower rate and for the deck cargo